 Kolhapur is located in Southern Maharastra.
 Kolhapuri cuisine is known to use many, dry red chilies (Lavangi mirchi), dry spices, and coconut in their food.
 The combination makes any dish spicy hot, aromatic, blast of flavors and adds an authentic touch to Maharashtra cuisine.

 This spice mix is called “Kanda Lasun Masala” and is commonly seen in every house.
 The spice mix is made in huge quantities.
-It is used for various purposes, add flavor to curries or just have with a bhakri.
+It is used for various purposes, adding flavor to curries or just have it with a bhakri.

 What is Veg Kolhapuri?

-By the name, one can easily understand that the dish origin is Kolhapur, right?
+By the name, one can easily understand that the dish’s origin is Kolhapur, right?
 But it’s not.
 Let me tell you how I came to know about it.

 It reminds me of the famous quote, What’s in the name?
-This dish is featured in the Restaurants and Dhabas menu and enjoyed by many.
+This dish is featured on the multi-cuisine Restaurants and Dhabas menu and is enjoyed by many.

 Have tried this dish at different restaurants and dhabas.
-While every restaurant and dhabas have their secret recipe or different cooking process, I noticed one thing.
-The dish had a creamy texture at a few places and at other places it was not.
+While every restaurant and dhabas has its secret recipe or different cooking process, I noticed one thing.
+The dish had a creamy texture in a few places and in other places it was not.

 This gravy dish is different from the onion-tomato Indian curries.
 So unlike Paneer Butter masala, Veg Kadhai, Veg Shahi Korma, cashews, and cream are not mandatory in this dish.
-In today’s recipe, I have used cream and cashew paste.
+In today’s recipe, I have used cashew and muskmelon seeds paste.
 Both the ingredients add richness, make the gravy creamier, and reduce the spiciness of the dish.

 In today’s recipe, I am making fresh kolhapuri masala by roasting some spices and dry coconut in little oil.
 Next, grind to smooth paste.